 More About the BWT Process & Breakthrough Artists

 Breakthrough Workshop Theatre was developed as a community not only for theatre artists looking to further develop their skills, but also for those who might not be able to participate in traditional productions due to a variety of reasons.
-Throughout the first 55 projects (as of March 2020), BWT has provided 818 artistic opportunities for 193 different Breakthrough Artists.
+Throughout the first 58 projects (as of January 2021), BWT has provided 882 artistic opportunities for 193 different Breakthrough Artists.
 Our creative process is not time-intensive and instead, we ask each artist to identify a breakthrough they are aiming to achieve during their time at BWT.
 Due to this unique structure, we have provided a comfortable environment for countless artists to experience theatre for the first time, while also cultivating an inspiring environment for more established artists whose aim is to create theatre within a collaborative and supportive environment.
-Some artists have reconnected to a lost passion for the theatre through BWT; we've provided an introductory stepping stone to many artists who have recently moved to San Diego; and we have hosted visiting artists from various cities from around the country including Los Angeles, New York City and Las Vegas.
+Some artists have reconnected to a lost passion for the theatre through BWT; we've provided an introductory stepping stone to many artists who have recently moved to San Diego; and we have hosted visiting artists from various cities including Los Angeles, Denver, New York and Las Vegas, in addition to featuring artists from many other locations all across the country throughout the virtual projects of 2020.

 Breakthrough Workshop Theatre is a registered 501(c)(3) nonprofit organization.